There are many different elements that can influence the functionality of an intranet … and many people don’t know where to start.

 20 must-haves for your intranet homepage.

-While simplicity and cleanliness are certainly related to each other, the latter refers more to layout than information presentation.
-A clean, sleek layout is what you’re looking for here, as an outdated interface will cause a disconnect for staff members.
+While simplicity and cleanliness are similiar concepts, cleanliness refers to the actual layout of your intranet homepage.
+A clean, sleek design is what you’re looking for here, as an outdated interface will cause a disconnect for staff members.
 Maintaining a clean homepage is crucial to taking your intranet to new heights.

 3. Prioritization of key information.

 No matter what your intranet homepage is comprised of, you will have key information that needs to be prioritized.
 Prioritization gives staff members everything they need to handle basic daily business processes.
 This is in direct contrast to homepages that are loaded with random information, most of which never gets used.
-Keep key information at the top of the page, and you won’t have to deal with this all-too-common problem.
+Keep key information at the top of the page with easy navigation to your knowledge base, and you won’t have to deal with this all-too-common problem.

 4. Aggregating widgets.

-Part of keeping an intranet homepage clean and functional is ensuring that information overload doesn’t occur.
-Aggregating widgets can help you group different types of news, notifications, and event warnings in one part of the homepage, saving valuable real estate for something else.
+Part of keeping an intranet homepage clean and functional is ensuring that information isn’t overloaded.
+Aggregating widgets can help you group different types of news, notifications, and event warnings in one section of the homepage, saving valuable real estate for something else.

-This is done easily with Communifire’s drag-and-drop Page Builder.
+This is done easily with Axero’s drag-and-drop Page Builder.
 It simplifies your intranet homepage design, creating responsive column based layouts that adapt to mobile.
-It is easily understood and anyone can edit the layout of the homepage and never have to touch a line of code.
+Anyone with the appropriate permissions can edit the layout of the homepage and never have to touch a line of code.
 There are no limitations as to how you can customize and arrange your homepage widgets.

 5. Various forms of content.

-Appropriate management and promotion of content is crucial to the success of your social intranet.
-To put it simply, your homepage should give access to different types of content, such as blog posts, articles, wikis, photos, videos, and more.
-Tread carefully, because making your homepage a smorgasbord of content without sacrificing cleanliness can be a tricky, though manageable process.
+Appropriate management and promotion of content is crucial to the success of your intranet and communications strategy.
+Your homepage should give access to different types of content, such as blog posts, articles, wikis, photos, videos, and more.
+Be sure to keep cleanliness in mind.

 6. Accurate, timely information.